 The Scripture queries, “Can the Ethiopian change his skin or the leopard its spots?
 Then may you also do good who are accustomed to do evil.”
 (Jer.
 13:23 NKJV).

-The New Birth is an instantaneous spiritual operation of the Holy Spirit whereby you are plucked out of Adam and planted into Christ and your sin nature is instantly changed into God’s holy nature.
+The New Birth is an instantaneous spiritual operation of the Holy Spirit whereby you are plucked out of Adam and planted into Christ and your sin nature is instantly replaced with God’s holy nature.

 The New Birth is a spiritual grafting or transplanting from the first man (Adam) into the second Man (the Lord Jesus Christ).

 The first man (Adam) was defeated by Sin and Satan, but the second Man (the Lord Jesus Christ) triumphed openly over Sin and Satan (1 Cor.
 15:47-49).